 If alcohol or substance use—your own or someone else’s—is affecting your well being, your relationships, or your work, it’s time to make a change.
-There are plenty of resources for help, but self-assessment is a good place to start.
+There are plenty of resources for help, but self-assessment and the Rethinking Drinking website by the National Institutes of Health are good places to start.

-Tang provides a free, anonymous online screening to help you assess your use of alcohol.
+You can take a free, anonymous online screening to help you assess your use of alcohol.
 If you are concerned about your own alcohol use, or your behavior when using, start there.
-Lawlifeline also provides an online self-evaluator to help you assess whether substance use (or a treatable mental health problem) may be affecting you or a friend.
 For further evaluation, the California State Bar asks twenty questions and the NIH identifies eleven symptoms that could indicate a problem.

 Whether or not these tools work for you, you can always drop by Student Services, Dr. Zaruba’s office, or Tang Social Services to discuss your concerns and decide what to do next.
 If you are concerned about your own substance use, or a friend, roommate, or family member’s use, it’s probably time to talk.